tobhe/RIOT/tests/memarray/README.md

 Background
 ==========

-The module `memarray` is the static memory allocator for RIOT O.S.
+The module `memarray` is the static memory allocator for RIOT-OS

 This test application is therefore specialized for only testing the use of the module.